wangfowen/owenwangdotcom/_posts/2013-10-12-are-you-my-motherland-2.md

 ## Public Transportation ##

 Tourists, be sure to get a Roma Pass.
-It gives you access to museums and the Coliseum without having to go through the lines and it gives you free access to the public transportation.
+It gives you access to museums and the Colosseum without having to go through the lines and it gives you free access to the public transportation.
 We only used the metro once so I don't have much to say here.
 It's rather standard.

 It is noteworthy to be careful of pickpockets.
 If a little kid corners you on the metro and asks for the time when you clearly don't have a watch, immediately guard your valuables.
 His friends are probably surrounding you and stealing your belongings.

 ## Entertainment ##

-As I'm sure you know there are enough sightseeing spots to keep you busy for days here.
-Aside from the obvious museums and such, we did not find much else in terms of entertainment.
+As I'm sure you know there are enough sightseeing spots to keep you busy for days here -- the Vatican Museum, St. Peter's Basilica, the Colosseum, the Pantheon, etc. Aside from the obvious museums and monuments, we did not find much else in terms of entertainment.
 Aimlessly wandering the city at night, we managed to find just one bar that was open, and it wasn't even midnight yet.
 The city seemed to completely die at night.
-Makes sense since people need their energy to hit up all the monuments during the day.
+Makes sense since people need their energy to hit up all the sights during the day.
 Or maybe we just visited on the wrong night / in the wrong areas?
 Rome being our first city, we still didn't really know how to do the traveling thing properly.

 ## Verdict ##

 Nah, would not live here.
-We met great people and had a lot of fun during our stay, but I would not be able to handle the crowdedness and constant paranoia of being pick pocketed on a daily basis.
+I wouldn't be able to handle the crowdedness and constant paranoia of being pick pocketed on a daily basis.
 I'm now also glad Toronto has some semblance of a night life and a decent diversity of foods.

+I do recommend visiting though.
+There's probably a law out there that says you can't visit Europe without visiting Rome.
+We met great people and had a lot of fun during our stay.
+After our first night we were discussing how incredible it already was, and how we may have peaked in our potential fun levels for the trip.
+That did not turn out to be the case, but that's a story for another time.